 We always have a need for volunteers with administrative skills, such as web development, public speaking, data administration, volunteer recruitment, graphic design, meal coordination and newsletter editing.
 If you have an interest or desire to volunteer for one of these positions, please complete the volunteer survey.

-The ReStore is a retail outlet that fills a critical community need for low-cost household and construction items, while also operating as the primary fundraiser for Habitat builds.
-The ReStore requires a whole spectrum of positions, people, processes and competencies that any retail store needs.
+The ReStore and HUT are our retail outlets that fill a critical community need for low-cost clothing, furniture, household and construction items, while also operating as the primary fundraiser for Habitat builds.
+The ReStore and HUT require a whole spectrum of skills that any retail store needs.

 Volunteers require no special skills and may fit their hours to their own schedule.
 Walk-ins are welcome!